June 13, 2006

 Some people use the term “saved” or “salvation” to mean:

-1) Mere regeneration before conversion (some antinomians and hyper-Calvinists tend to use the term "saved" in this sense).
+(1) Mere justification or regeneration before conversion (some antinomians and hyper-Calvinists tend to use the term “saved” in this sense).

-If you heard someone say that you needed to be sanctified in order to be "saved," you might be alarmed.
-You might say "legalism!"
-If you heard someone that you don't have to do anything in order to be "saved" (sense #1), you might say, "antinomian!"
-If you heard someone say that you must believe to be "saved," you would think that's normal because we usually use "saved" in sense #2, but we would also remark that there are other biblical contexts in which senses 3 and 4 are the meaning.
+If you have heard someone say that you needed to be sanctified in order to be “saved,” you might be alarmed.
+You might say “legalism!”
+If you have heard someone that you do not have to do anything in order to be “saved” (sense #1 above), you might say, “antinomianism!”
+If you have heard someone say that you must believe to be “saved,” you would think that is normal because we usually use “saved” in sense #2 above, but we would also remark that there are other biblical contexts in which senses 3 and 4 are the meaning.

-Making these distinctions for the "saved" term can help certain confused people.
-I'm just trying to point out that certain confusions can also take place when people start employing the term "elect."
-The term isn't bad (it is just as biblical as the term "saved").
-It's just the case that few people think critically about their use of the "elect" in argumentation, and so equivocation fallacies may take place.
+Making these distinctions for the “saved” term can help certain confused people.
+I am just trying to point out that certain confusions can also take place when people start employing the term “elect” as well.
+The term is not bad (it is just as biblical as the term “saved”).
+It is just the case that few people think critically about their use of the “elect” in argumentation, and so equivocation fallacies may take place.

 No comments: